Platopedia/platopedia.github.io/groups/artrade/ticket.md

 <div class="linebreak"></div>

 <div id="ticket-note" class="ticket-panel" style="text-align:center;">
-  Each generated ticket can be used only once.
-Only valid tickets will be processed as Artrade trade requests.
+  Each generated ticket can be <strong>used only once</strong>.
+Invalid or reused tickets will not be processed as Artrade trade requests.
 </div>

 <div id="discord-invite" class="ticket-panel" style="display:none;text-align:center;">